mhjensen/Physics321/README.md

 ### Week 6, February 3-7, 2020
 - Monday: Conservation laws and discussion of 4th homework (exercises 6 and 7).
 Introducing the Velocity Verlet algorithm and the Earth Sun problem
 - Wednesday: Examples of application of conservations laws (see chapter 4 of Taylor).
-- Friday: Begin discussion of oscillations, and  5th homework, due February 17
+- Friday: Begin discussion of oscillations, and  5th homework, due February 17, paper and pencil can be handed in Friday the 21st at latest.
 - Good reads are Taylor chapter 4 and AMS chapters 10-14 for the conservation laws and the first sections of chapter 5 of Taylor on oscillations.
 ### Week 7, February 10-14, 2020
 - Monday: Oscillations, mathematical detials, the sliding block and energy conservation